joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 Making websites and need some server-side logic?
 Cool here are just a few of your options: Node, Perl, PHP, Python.

 Want to do some front-end?
-Well you need HTML and CSS and sprinkle in just a bit of: Javascript, Python, Ruby, PHP
+Well you need HTML and CSS and sprinkle in just a bit of: Javascript, Python, Ruby, PHP.

 Some languages are better than others generally for freelancing, depending on what you want to do...